KFKA

-KFKA ("NoCo's Home for News, Sports and Talk") on 1310 AM is a radio station licensed to Greeley, Colorado that serves the Fort Collins-Greeley area.
-It is the flagship station for the University of Northern Colorado Bears football and basketball radio network.
+KFKA (1310 AM) is a radio station licensed to Greeley, Colorado that serves the Fort Collins-Greeley area.
+It is the flagship station for the Northern Colorado Bears college football and basketball radio network.
 It also carries a full slate of high school football and basketball games.

 History

 Pre-history

 KFKA was first licensed in 1923 to the Colorado State Teachers College (now University of Northern Colorado) in Greeley, Colorado.
 In addition, the college had a history of radio research and experimentation that dated to before World War One, although information about these early activities is limited.

 On June 16, 1914 the Greeley Tribune reported that physics professor Frank L. Abbott had obtained a "$500 wireless outfit" that included a two-kilowatt spark transmitter capable of making Morse code transmissions, and with the help of local radio amateurs Raymond Wolfe and Alphonse Mott was installing an antenna atop the college's administration building.
 (The administration building was later renamed Cranford Hall).
 A campus Wireless Club was formed that same year.
 In early 1917, the college was issued a "Technical and Training School" station license, with the call sign 9YZ, however the station soon had to be dismantled, as all civilian radio station licenses were canceled upon the United States' entry into World War One in April 1917.

 KFKA has traditionally traced its pre-history to May 21, 1921, the date that an unlicensed amateur station with the self-assigned call letters "GGM" was transferred by Gordon G. Moss from his family ranch to the Colorado State Teachers College campus.
 Moss had started this station in 1911, which was shut down in 1917 at the beginning of World War One, but had been revived in 1919 following the end of the wartime restrictions.
 (Another account states that Moss "began in 1909 with a... hand-wound radio transmitter that transmitted a dot-and-dash signal from the Coronado Building located on the southeast corner of 9th Street and 10th Avenue in downtown Greeley."
 In addition, others that have been credited with the May 21, 1921 establishment include Frank Abbott and Professor Charles Valentine and H. E. Green.)